-- reviewing and approving overall business strategy, as well as organisation structure, developed and recommended by management; - ensuring that decisions and investments are consistent with long-term strategic goals; - ensuring that the Bank is operated to preserve its financial integrity and in accordance with policies approved by the Board; - overseeing, through the Audit Committee, the quality and integrity of the accounting and financial reporting systems, disclosure controls and procedures and internal controls; and through the Risk Management Committee, the quality of the risk management processes and systems;
+- reviewing and approving overall business strategy, as well as organisation structure, developed and recommended by management; - ensuring that decisions and investments are consistent with long-term strategic goals; - ensuring that the Bank is operated to preserve its financial integrity and in accordance with policies approved by the Board; - overseeing, through the Audit Committee, the quality and integrity of the accounting and financial reporting systems, disclosure controls and procedures and internal controls; and through the Risk Management Committee, the quality of the risk management processes and systems; - providing oversight in ensuring that the Bank's risk appetite and activities are consistent with the strategic intent, operating environment, effective internal controls, capital sufficiency and regulatory standards;

-- providing oversight in ensuring that the Bank's risk appetite and activities are consistent with the strategic intent, operating environment, effective internal controls, capital sufficiency and regulatory standards; - overseeing, through the Risk Management Committee, the establishment and operation of an independent risk management system for managing risks on an enterprise-wide basis, the adequacy of the risk management function (including ensuring that it is sufficiently resourced to monitor risk by the various risk categories and that it has appropriate independent reporting lines), and the quality of the risk management processes and systems; - reviewing any transaction for the acquisition or disposal of assets that is material to the Bank; - ensuring that the necessary human resources are in place for the Bank to meet its objectives, as well as appointing and removing executive officers, as deemed necessary; - reviewing management performance and ensuring that management formulates policies and processes to promote fair practices and high standards of business conduct by staff; - establishing corporate values and standards, emphasising integrity, honesty and proper conduct at all times with respect to internal dealings and external transactions, including situations where there are potential conflicts of interest; - overseeing, through the Remuneration Committee, the design and operation of an appropriate remuneration framework, and ensuring that the remuneration practices are aligned and in accord with the remuneration framework; - providing a balanced and understandable assessment of the Bank's performance, position and prospects, and this extends to interim and other price-sensitive public reports, and reports to regulators; - ensuring that obligations to shareholders and others are understood and met; and - maintaining records of all meetings of the Board and Board Committees, in particular records of discussion on key deliberations and decisions taken.
+- overseeing, through the Risk Management Committee, the establishment and operation of an independent risk management system for managing risks on an enterprise-wide basis, the adequacy of the risk management function (including ensuring that it is sufficiently resourced to monitor risk by the various risk categories and that it has appropriate independent reporting lines), and the quality of the risk management processes and systems; - reviewing any transaction for the acquisition or disposal of assets that is material to the Bank; - ensuring that the necessary human resources are in place for the Bank to meet its objectives, as well as appointing and removing executive officers, as deemed necessary; - reviewing management performance and ensuring that management formulates policies and processes to promote fair practices and high standards of business conduct by staff; - establishing corporate values and standards, emphasising integrity, honesty and proper conduct at all times with respect to internal dealings and external transactions, including situations where there are potential conflicts of interest; - overseeing, through the Remuneration Committee, the design and operation of an appropriate remuneration framework, and ensuring that the remuneration practices are aligned and in accord with the remuneration framework; - providing a balanced and understandable assessment of the Bank's performance, position and prospects, and this extends to interim and other price-sensitive public reports, and reports to regulators; - ensuring that obligations to shareholders and others are understood and met; - maintaining records of all meetings of the Board and Board Committees, in particular records of discussion on key deliberations and decisions taken; - identifying the key stakeholder groups, recognising that perceptions affect the company's reputation; and - considering sustainability issues, e.g. environmental and social factors, as part of its strategic formulation.